 Also, in several places in John’s Gospel the crucifixion is spoken of as that “vital hour” for which Christ came (John 2:4; 7:30; 8:20; 12:23, 27; 13:1; 17:1).
 The death of Jesus is also a major theme throughout the Old Testament: first, in regard to the meaning of the sacrifices (the meaning at the heart of the law); then in regard to the prophecies, which focused increasingly on the promise of a Coming Redeemer.
 Isaiah 53 and other Old Testament texts speak of the suffering of the deliverer to come.

-In Galatians the apostle Paul teaches that even Abraham, who lived before both the law and prophets was saved by faith in the Lord [Jesus] (Gal.
-3:8, 16).
+In Galatians, the Apostle Paul teaches that even Abraham, who lived before both the law and prophets, was saved by faith in the Lord [Jesus] (Galatians 3:8, 16).
 Furthermore, Jesus told the downcast disciples on the Emmaus Road that the Old Testament foretold His death and resurrection:

 In light of these texts and many others we can acknowledge that the atonement of Christ is the primary reason for the Incarnation.
 It is the explanation of the twofold nature of Jesus and the focal point of the world and biblical history.